 Today I want to tell you of about an easy-to-use workbook written by Kerin Bellak-Adams entitled AD/HD Success!
 Solutions for Boosting Self-Esteem: The Diary Method for Ages 7-17.
 Who is it for?
 What is it for?
 Ms. Bellak-Adams is a highly respected expert in Attention Deficit Hyperactivity Disorder (ADHD) and an authority on building self-esteem in children and adults.
 She has penned a practical workbook for children aged 7 to 17.
-Parents, teachers, classroom aids, counsellors, and school psychologists are using Bellak-Adams’ proven techniques for boosting self-esteem with children and adolescents with an AD/HD diagonosis.
+Parents, teachers, classroom aids, counselors, and school psychologists are using Bellak-Adams’ proven techniques for boosting self-esteem with children and adolescents with an AD/HD diagnosis.
 Ms. Bellak-Adams’ book inspires caregivers to help children under their care to make positive changes in their daily lives at school, home, and in the community.

 Boosting Self-Esteem and Gifts of AD/HD

 Attention Deficit Disorder (ADD) is characterized by behavioural challenges regarding everyday functions such as focus, organization, impulse control, awareness of time, anxiety regulation, and social skills.
 In the Overview entitled All About ADD and ADHD, it continues to say,”…all forms of ADD share common denominators.
 Each affects a person’s lack of motivation in areas of study…People with ADD are prone to losing items, short-term memory issues, delayed and/or prolonged stages of emotional growth, difficulty in following nonverbal and social cues, and limitations in verbal processing.
 All these leaning issues often make life more complicated and drastically impede the development of self-esteem.”